 The benefits of longboards and foam boards outweigh their disadvantages, but remember these two points going in as doing so will help you get the most of your board and work around its limitations

-Fish boards are one more step down from fun boards and minimalist boards, and one step up in skill level required.
+Fish boards are one more step down from fun boards, and one step up in skill level required.
 Fish boards are shorter but make up their volume with a wider design, making them still doable for beginner and intermediate surfers if the length is long enough

 Shorter boards are more appropriate for the intermediate crowd because the lower volume makes these harder to paddle and harder to catch waves with